It’s time you faced it, if you haven’t already.

 So, get your head out of the job boards and stop wasting so much time sending your resume out in response to online job postings.

-Did you know that, although the vast majority of job seekers use job boards to find jobs, only a very small percentage, maybe around 5%, will land jobs directly through them?
+Did you know that, although the vast majority of executive job seekers use job boards to find jobs, only a very small percentage, around 5-10%, will land jobs directly through them?

 First things first.
 Don’t start your job search without knowing what kinds of job(s) you want and which companies and organizations will provide opportunities that mutually benefit you and the employer.